manali-teke/My-Fitness-Tracker/Proj3/README.md

 Is your documentation clearly available on your website or within your software? |	Yes | Does your documentation include a "quick start" guide, that provides a short overview of how to use your software with some basic examples of use? |	Yes |
 If you provide more extensive documentation, does this provide clear, step-by-step instructions on how to deploy and use your software? |	Yes |
+Do you provide a comprehensive guide to all your software’s commands, functions and options? |	Yes | Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |	Yes |